 |The Pascack Historical Society is a 501(c)(3) organization that was incorporated on October 13, 1942 by a group of historically minded citizens.
 It is a membership-based not for profit organization that promotes and preserves the early history of the Pascack Valley and its peoples.

 We have NEVER had a paid employee, and we think that is a remarkable accomplishment.
-Although the Pascack Historical Society received an operating support grant from the New Jersey Historical Commission, a division of the Department of State, we receive no regular government funding and rely on membership dues and donations to keep our boat afloat.
+The Pascack Historical Society receives no regular government funding and relies on membership dues and donations to keep our boat afloat.
 Your donations are always appreciated and welcome.